Matt Hecht

 --

 These developments present opportunities for home care agencies, especially those working within the VA’s Community Care Network.
-It's a time for strategic planning and proactive adaptation to leverage these changes effectively.
+At its core, the signing of this Act into law will be a pivotal step toward improving the quality of life for those who have served our country.